-Compared to the yesterday’s gorgeous Zenith Pilot Big Date Special Edition (Ref.
-03.2410.4010/21.C722) automatic timekeeper this new Archimede Pilot OR2 limited edition watch may not look as intense and it definitely plays in a different league when it comes to hardware that makes it tick, however, it is also about nine times less expensive and, equipped with a NOS movement from a German ebauche maker, is certainly more exclusive.
+Compared to the yesterday’s vintage-styled Zenith Pilot Big Date Special Edition (Ref.
+03.2410.4010/21.C722) automatic timekeeper, this new Archimede Pilot OR2 limited edition watch may not look as intense and it definitely plays in a different league when it comes to hardware that makes it tick, however, it is also about nine times less expensive and, equipped with a NOS movement from a German ebauche maker, is certainly more exclusive.

 Design-wise, the upcoming (it will be available only later this month) Archimede Pilot OR2 looks, well, like an ordinary pilot’s watch from the German watchmaking brand.

 Per usual, it sports a medium-sized stainless steel body with military-style satin brushed surfaces and features the same highly legible dial with luminous, diamond-shaped hands and bold, highly legible markers and numerals, too, painted with Superluminova C3 luminescent substance.